memfault/interrupt/_drafts/gnu-make-guidelines.md

 ```

 Targets almost always name **files**.
 This is because Make uses last-modified
-time to track if a target is newer or older than its prerequisites, and whether
+time to track if a target is newer or older than its prerequisites and whether
 it needs to be rebuilt!

 When invoking Make, you can specify which target(s) you want to build as the